Notes

 A small demijohn of white ethanol.
 1 liter, enough to make 8 units of tonic.

-1.3.2 | eel closet
+1.3.2 | eel WATER closet

 Dark.

 Mirror over sink and cabinets shattered.
 Brick behind the mirror marked with dried blood and mud.
-Sink cabinet contains a soothing ointment (2 uses)
+Sink cabinet contains a soothing ointment (2 uses.)

-Toilet full of gold-laced dung growing stinking brown fungus (Coprophilous)
+Toilet: full of gold-laced dung growing stinking brown fungus (Coprophilous)

-The door to the hall (1.2) is locked from within.
+Door to the hall 1.2 | front hall locked from within.

 1.4 | grow bedroom